JoseGAguilarr/slots-machine-/README.md

  ---
 ##Description

-    Slots Machine to win you have to spin till you get a maching combo
+    Slots Machine to start game user has to press the spin button once spinned if the user gets 3 slots matching the user has won the game if the slots are not matching it will display to try again

  ---